bgtdevhub/aqi-arcgis-synchronizer/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### How it works?

+In every 15 minutes, this lambda function will call an API provided by EPA.
+This API provides the details of a single environment monitoring site with current health advice for the last 48 hours of data.
+However, only latest data will be applied to ArcGIS feature layer.

 ### Prerequisites

 The app can be deploy as standalone NodeJS web app or as a AWS lambda function.
 To deploy to AWS Lambda, use [Serverless](https://serverless.com/)